stellfoundry/gx-ai/README.md

 To get started, you will need an NVIDIA GPU and the gsl (cpu) and CUDA (gpu) libraries.

-GX is currently supported on Maverick at TACC, where you can simply module load cuda and set the GK_SYSTEM environment variable with
+GX is currently supported on Traverse at Princeton, where you can simply module load cuda and set the GK_SYSTEM environment variable with

-$ export GK_SYSTEM=maverick
+$ export GK_SYSTEM=traverse

 On other systems, you will need to make a custom Makefiles/Makefile.[SYSTEM] with the paths to the CUDA libraries (use Makefile.maverick as an example) and set the GK_SYSTEM environment variable to [SYSTEM].